poseidon-framework/poseidon-framework.github.io/xerxes.md

 ```

 which lists each statistic, the slots a, b, c and d, the number of sites with non-missing data for that statistic, Ascertainment information (outgroup, reference, lower and upper bound, if given), the genome-wide estimate, its standard error and its Z-score.
 If you specify an output file using option `--tableOutFile` or `-f`, these results are also written as tab-separated file.

+Additionally, an option `--blockOutFile` can be specified, to which then a table with estimates per Jackknife block is written.

 ### RAS (in development)